py-bbn

 pybbn.associational.get_num_required_edges(g: Graph, node: Any) int

-Get the number of required edges that will be created by connecting all the neighbors of the node.
+Get the number of required edges that will be created by connecting all the neighbors of node.
+This avoids enumerating edge pairs and instead counts them using set intersections.

 • g – Graph (moralized graph).